lurio84/CloudComputingProject/README.md

 ### Configuration

 The application uses the following configuration properties in `application.properties`.
+Additionally, you need to set up a `.env` file at the root of the project with the basic parameters required for database connection (`DATABASE_URL`, `DATABASE_USERNAME`, `DATABASE_PASSWORD`).

 - **JPA Configuration**:
   ```properties